chesthurber/cheswebsite/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: Political scientist researching and teaching on topics related to conflict, security, and contentious politics.
+bio: Political scientist researching and teaching on topics related to conflict, security, and global governance.

 education:
   courses: